Shreeramghimire/Salmon-Statistics/first_part.md

 ### 4. A Step-by-Step Salmon Example (Bayesian Update)

-Let's put this into action using our salmon farm.
+Let's put this into action using a salmon farm scenario.

 ---